 What does OnePath EasyProtect income protection cover?

 OnePath EasyProtect income insurance offers financial peace of mind if you are unable to work due to illness or injury.
-If you are unable to work for an extended period of time, the policy pays a monthly benefit equivalent of up to 75 per cent of your regular income.
+If you are unable to work for an extended period of time, the policy pays a monthly benefit equivalent of up to 80% of your regular income.
 You can use the money you receive to keep paying the mortgage, pay off credit card debt, buy groceries, meet other ongoing expenses and provide for yourself and your loved ones.

 Read on to learn more of the benefits of the OnePath Easy Protect income protection or enter your details in the form below to receive a quote for the policy from a specialised insurance consultant.
 A consultant will explain any of the features of the policy you are not sure about and assist you with your application.
 If you find it's not the policy for you, a consultant will help you compare other options available.